List of Halloweentown characters: Phil Flanagan

 Principal Phil Flanagan (portrayed by Clifton Davis) is the principal of Marnie's school.
 He is a descendant of an army known as the Knights of the Iron Dagger.
 He originally helped Edgar Dalloway get the Cromwell's magic, but abandoned that job after he fell for Aggie Cromwell.
-Phil also admitted that he couldn't fit his finger into the ring that was associated with the Knights of the Iron Dagger.
+Phil also admitted that he could not fit his finger into the ring that was associated with the Knights of the Iron Dagger.

 Cody Trainer

 Cody Trainer (portrayed by Finn Wittrock) is Marnie's love interest in the third film.
 He constantly tries to ask Marnie out but never gets the chance to succeed as she is always distracted.
-He finds out her secret after Gwen knocks him out thinking he's an enemy and Marnie takes him out on a broom ride.
+He finds out her secret after Gwen knocks him out thinking he is an enemy and Marnie takes him out on a broom ride.
 At first, he is a little freaked out but learns to accept it and gets everyone else to accept it in the end.
-He and Marnie apparently start dating in the end but he isn't seen or mentioned again after the third film.
+He and Marnie apparently start dating in the end but he is not seen or mentioned again after the third film.